-IVR has long been an essential payments channel for lenders and merchants, allowing customers to pay bills via telephone without interacting with a live representative.
+IVR payments have long been an essential channel for billers, allowing customers to pay bills via telephone without interacting with a live representative.
 IVR’s fast, easy payment process doesn’t require an internet connection and offers several attractive advantages.
 But given the state of payments technology today, is it still worth bringing in an IVR solution?

 What are IVR Payments?